 5. Cat Food Deduction

-The cost of food for the family pet is not tax deductible, but if pet food is a business expense, it could be.
+The cost of food for the family pet is not tax deductible, but if the pet food is a business expense, it could be.
 If a junkyard owner put out cat food to attract feral cats to their property so they would hunt the rats and snakes the business attracted, the expense would be deductible because the cats would be there exclusively for the benefit of the business.

 6. Viva Las Vegas Tax Deduction